-In addition to promoting good causes and Scottish cultural history, the Society sponsors the annual Saint Andrew’s Day Dinner for members and their guests on the Saturday nearest November 30h.
+In addition to promoting Scottish related causes and Scottish cultural history, the Society sponsors the annual Saint Andrew’s Day Dinner for members and their guests on the Saturday nearest November 30th.
 A dinner for members, spouses, and guests is held concurrently with the Grandfather Mountain Highland Games in July.
 The Society is a sponsor of the Scotland County Highland Games in Laurinburg, NC in October.
 THE CAROLINA PIPER, an illustrated newsletter of the Society, is published semi-annually.

-The Saint Andrew’s Society of North Carolina initiated the designing of the Carolina Tartan, in cooperation with the Saint Andrew’s Society of Charleston.
+The St. Andrew’s Society of North Carolina initiated the designing of the Carolina Tartan, in cooperation with the St. Andrew’s Society of Charleston.
 This tartan is one of the first district tartans to be registered for America and the first registered for an American state—in this case serving two states.
 It is based on the tartan worn by King Charles II at his wedding in 1662.
-The Carolinas are named in compliment to King Charles II.

 The headquarters of the Society, including the archives and library, is located in Southern Pines.

 The St. Andrew's Society of North Carolina

 Post Office Box 3